Build your credit history

 Debt is like fire – used right it's a powerful tool, but used wrong it burns.
 The aim of this guide is not to encourage you to go out and borrow, but to build a decent credit history which helps you get other credit later on.

 A good history can also be the difference between cheap and expensive rates.
-With the cost of living crisis making it even harder to get accepted for the top rates, the earlier you start building a good credit history the better.
+Even if you think you won't use credit cards or loans now, sooner or later your credit history will affect you, so the earlier you start building a good credit history the better.

-This guide is primarily for newbies to the world of credit (as well as people who have recently moved to the UK).
-If you've already got going, see our Improve your credit score guide for tips on boosting your chances of acceptance.
+This guide is primarily for young people and students new to the world of credit.
+If you've already got going, see our Improve your credit score guide for tips to boost your chances of acceptance.

 -